How to Calculate Dividend Yield

-Most investors have probably heard of the dividend yield of a company.
-Commonly referred to as the current yield, this financial ratio is a way to measure the cash flow an investor will get for each dollar they invest in a given security.
-You could also think of this calculation as the return on investment (ROI) you would receive (in dividends) by purchasing a stock at the current share price.
+Often referred to as the current yield, this financial ratio is a way to measure the cash flow an investor will get for each dollar they invest in a given security (or company).
+You could think of the dividend yield calculation as the return on investment (ROI) you will receive (in dividends) by purchasing a share of stock at the current share price.

 How to Calculate the Dividend Yield